FranklinAkogwu/portfolio/README.md

 # PortfolioProjects
-This are codes to show my knowledge of SQL
+This are several projects i have worked on to showcase my skills as a data analysts as well as my skills in data science.